tonsky/tonsky.github.io/_posts/2021-04-06-sublime-writer.md

 In Package Control: `Profile Switcher`.

 P.S.
-Perhaps a simpler way would be to put writing-specific settings in Markdown syntax-specific settings file.
-Well, I thought about it too late, after I already wrote Profile Switcher :)
+An alternative way would be to put writing-specific settings in Markdown syntax-specific settings file.
+I like this approach less, because it affects e.g. Sublime Merge diff view 🤷 and all markdown files, some of which I don’t want to see in writing mode.

 Also, Profile Switcher seems like something that can be useful beyond just writing/coding duo.